- Prepping is not crazy

 It’s reasonable to look at recent events as a proxy for the kinds of slow decline issues we’re likely to face.
 A few examples:

 - Water.
-The recent problem in Flint, Michigan is a perfect example of thousands of people being left without dependable access to clean water.
+The recent problems in Flint, Michigan and Austin, Texas are perfect examples of thousands of people being left without dependable access to clean water.

 - Food.
 The industrialization of our food system is quite literally killing us.
 Recent trends around local and organic food and advancements in tech like indoor farming are great.
 But there could still be situations where a local food supply is tainted, food flies off the shelves due to an emergency, crop and livestock yields suddenly drop due to weird weather or water issues, etc.